-I want to be promoted in a higher position and make more money.
+I want to be promoted to a higher position and make more money.

 Examples of SMART goals for nurse practitioner students

-Scenario: you’re a nurse practitioner student who’s failing in his/her exams and got the lowest grade among your class.
+Scenario: you’re a nurse practitioner student who’s failing in his/her exams and got the lowest grade in your class.

-You know to yourself that something is wrong about your study methods because even if you study hard, you don’t see the fruit of your labor.
+You know to yourself that something is wrong with your study methods because even if you study hard, you don’t see the fruit of your labor.

 I want to learn the other nurse practitioner students’ study methods.